 If you cancel an appointment with a clinical psychologist or psychiatrist with less than 48 hours' notice, you will be charged a $50 'no-show' fee.

-If you are in crisis, you can call the Swinburne after hours crisis line for immediate assistance:
+If you are in crisis, you can call the Swinburne after-hours support line for immediate assistance:

 Phone: 1300 854 144